sergeypedan/integral-yandex-money-notification_validator/README.md

 `validator.errors` returns an Array of message strings — most often only 1 message, but who knows.

-`secret` is obtained from Yandex.Money [somewehre in the settings](https://money.yandex.ru/myservices/online.xml).
-Recommended to keep in Rails credentials, ENV variable or elsewhere secure.
+`secret` is recommended to be keept in an ENV variable, Rails credentials or elsewhere secure.

 ## Tests